jbohme/nominatim-laravel/README.md

 Note
 ----

-This projet was inpired by the [Opendi/nominatim](https://github.com/opendi/nominatim) project with more features like reverse query, support of the xml format, customize HTTP client and more on which i work.
+This projet was inpired by the [maxhelias/php-nominatim](https://github.com/maxhelias/php-nominatim).
+The code has been adapted to the Laravel standard for future implementations.

 Recall Usage Policy Nominatim
 -----------------------------